tensor-foundation/actions/cargo/README.md

 The MIT License (MIT)

-Copyright (c) 2019 actions-rs team and contributors Copyright (c) 2024 Tensor Foundation
+Copyright (c) 2019 actions-rs team and contributors Copyright (c) 2024 Tensor Protocol Foundation

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal